-As (31) and (32) show, there is no such restriction on non-expletive subjects.
-In (31) the initial position can be occupied by the contentful subject en anden (someone else), as in (31b), which is the attested order, or by the VP anaphor (31a).
-In (32), the attested order has the VP anaphor initially (32a), but the subject-initial order in (32b) is also grammatical.
+As (27) and (28) show, there is no such restriction on non-expletive subjects.
+In (27) the initial position can be occupied by the contentful subject en anden (someone else), as in (27b), which is the attested order, or by the VP anaphor (27a).
+In (28), the attested order has the VP anaphor initially (28a), but the subject-initial order in (28b) is also grammatical.

-- (31) Vi kan ikke [fare rundt og spørge], det vil alle opdage og undre sig over. we can not rush around and ask it will everyone discover and wonder REFL about We can't run around asking questions.
-Everyone would notice it and wonder about it. - a.
-Det må en anden gøre.
-DET must a other do Someone else has to do it. - b.
-En anden må gøre det. a other must do DET Someone else has to do it. - (32) "Jeg [holder mig til de faktuelle hændelser, når jeg taler om fortiden] ...
-I hold REFL to the actual occurrences when I speak about past.DEF I stick to what actually happened when I speak about the past. - a. det burde du også gøre," siger han.
-[P381] DET ought you also do You should too. - b. du burde også gøre det. you ought also do DET You should too.
+(27) Vi kan ikke [fare rundt og spørge], det vil alle opdage og undre we can not rush around and ask it will everyone discover and wonder sig over.

+REFL about

+'We cannot run around asking questions.
+Everyone would notice it and wonder about it.'

+- (a) Det må en anden gøre.

+DET must a other do

+'Someone else has to do it.' - (b) En anden må gøre det.

+a other must do DET

+'Someone else has to do it.'

+[P169]

+(28) "Jeg [holder mig til de faktuelle hændelser, når jeg taler om fortid-en] I hold REFL to the actual occurrences when I speak about past-PAST ...

+'I stick to what actually happened when I speak about the past.'

+- (a) det burde du også gøre," siger han.

+DET ought you also do says he

+You should too, he says.

+[P381] - (b) du burde også gøre det," siger han. you ought also do DET says he 'You should too, he says.'

+In each of these examples, the (a) and (b) versions of the VPA clause are truth-conditionally equivalent, though they differ subtly in their pragmatic relation to the antecedent clause, a point to which I'll return briefly in Section 4.4.

-A natural question to is ask at this point is whether the ban on in-situ det in (27)-(30) could be due to independent properties of expletive constructions, in particular the DEFINITENESS EFFECT (Milsark 1979), which is operative in Danish (Mikkelsen 2002).
+A natural question to ask at this point is whether the ban on det in situ in (23)-(26) could be due to an independent property of expletive constructions, in particular the DEFINITENESS EFFECT (Milsark 1979), which is operative in Danish (Mikkelsen 2002).
 The definiteness effect refers to the general infelicity of definite NPs as pivots of expletive constructions.
 Personal pronouns are definite and generally infelicitous as pivots.
-VP anaphoric det is an anaphoric proform, and it is possible that that makes VP-det definite (though see Lødrup 1994).
-If so, the ban on det in pivot (= in-situ) position in (27)-(30) could be analyzed as a definiteness effect and as such not in need of independent explanation.
+VP-anaphoric det is an anaphoric proform, and it is possible that this makes VP det definite (though see Lødrup 1994).
+If so, the ban on det in pivot (= in-situ) position in (23)-(26) could be analyzed as a definiteness effect and as such not in need of independent explanation.

 Three considerations speak against this possibility.
 First, fronting of a definite pivot does not generally ameliorate the definiteness effect.
-Thus (33c) is as degraded as (33b).
+Thus (29c) is as degraded as (29b).
+18,19

-$^{13}$ The string in (33c) is grammatical with stress on der, but then der must be interpreted as a locative adverbial (there).
-Under that interpretation, egernet is in subject position and we are no longer dealing with an expletive construction.

-(33) a.
-Der sad et egern på rækværket.
-EXPL sat a squirrel on fence.DEF There was a squirrel sitting on the fence. b. #Der sad egernet på rækværket.
-EXPL sat squirrel.DEF on fence.DEF c. #Egernet sad der på rækværket.

-squirrel.DEF sat EXPL on fence.DEF
+- (29) (a) Der sad et egern på rækværk-et.

+EXPL sat a squirrel on fence-DEF

+'There was a squirrel sitting on the fence.' - (b) #Der sad egern-et på rækværk-et.
+EXPL sat squirrel-DEF on fence-DEF - (c) #Egern-et sad der på rækværk-et. squirrel-DEF sat EXPL on fence-DEF

-In contrast, fronting VP-anaphoric det in expletive clauses restores these to full grammaticality, as shown by the a. examples in (27)-(30).
+In contrast, fronting VP-anaphoric det in expletive clauses restores these to full grammaticality, as shown by the a. examples in (23)-(26).

-Secondly, fronting something other the pivot does not ameliorate the definiteness effect with NP pivots, as (34) shows.
+Second, fronting something other than the pivot does not ameliorate the definiteness effect with NP pivots, as (30) shows.
 In contrast, fronting something other than the VP anaphor can restore expletive VPA clauses to full grammaticality.
-An example of this is (35), which is a possible continuation of (29) above.
+An example of this is (31), which is a possible continuation of (25) above.

-- (34) #På rækværket sad der egernet. on fence.DEF sat EXPL squirrel.DEF - (35) heldigvis havde der ikke det. luckily had EXPL not DET luckily that wasn't the case.
+- (30)#På rækværk-et sad der egern-et. on fence-DEF sat EXPL squirrel-DEF - (31) heldigvis havde der ikke det. luckily had EXPL not DET 'luckily that wasn't the case.'